ButlerLogic/action-autotag/README.md

 - uses: butlerlogic/action-autotag@stable
 ```

-> If the repository is not checked out first, the autotagger cannot find the package.json file.
+**If the repository is not checked out first, the autotagger cannot find the source files.**

 ## Configuration